Professor Simon Goldsworthy

 Professor of Public Relations and Advertising

-Simon has a first class degree in History from the University of London, and was a member of the UK’s Government Information Service, undertaking press and publicity work for a range of government departments, including the Central Office of Information, the Department of Trade and Industry, the Department of Social Security and the Department of the Environment.
+Simon was a member of the UK’s Government Information Service, undertaking press and publicity work for a range of government departments.
 His duties included advising government ministers on media handling.
 He subsequently worked both independently and for a number of PR consultancies, running PR projects for a wide range of public sector organisations, including an award-winning web-based campaign for the UK’s largest science research council.
-He is a Member of the Public Relations Consultants Association and acts as a judge for industry awards.
+He is a Fellow of the Public Relations Consultants Association, has acted as a judge for industry awards and is the co-author of four books on Public Relations.

 Second edition of PR Today (published 2016)